-It is both a great challenge and an opportunity to report now, in 2020, on the housing situation in Hungary in 2019 and on housing policy for vulnerable groups.
+Looking back on the year of 2019 in terms of the overall housing situation and housing policies for vulnerable groups in Hungary represents a great challenge and an opportunity at the same time.
 The Covid-19 pandemic reframed and highlighted the importance of safe and affordable housing, since the main means of staying safe is staying at home.
 Safe and affordable housing, however, is still not provided for many families, households and individuals.
 As in the previous years of compling the Housing Report, there is no reason to believe that the number of the estimated 3 million people who are affected by some form of housing poverty will have declined significantly in 2019.
-The uncertainty of the previous years, the growing lack of affordable housing for a wide segment of the population, the very few political interventions serving people affected by housing poverty, the subservience of housing policy to family policy and a number of other tendencies show that in the absence of measures against housing poverty, societal inequalities will increase, especially in light of the economic crisis caused by Covid-19.
+The uncertainty of the previous years, the growing lack of affordable housing for a wide segment of the population, the lack of meaningful political interventions serving people affected by housing poverty, the subservience of housing policy to family policy and a number of other tendencies show that in the absence of measures against housing poverty, societal inequalities will increase, especially in light of the economic crisis caused by Covid-19.
 Therefore, while this year's Report on Housing Poverty primarily focuses on the year of 2019 and the beginning of 2020, we felt it was inevitable to reflect on the events of the recent past.

-In this year's report, as in previous years, we consider households in housing poverty to be those who are in a worse than average, vulnerable situation in terms of affordability, housing quality, energy efficiency, territorial aspects and legal status.
+In this year's report -as in previous years-, we consider households in housing poverty to be those who are in a worse than average, vulnerable situation in terms of affordability, housing quality, energy efficiency, territorial aspects and legal status.

 As illustrated in the first chapter of the report, Budget expenditure and public policy changes, this year central government spending on non-socially targeted subsidies is almost 11 times the amount spent on socially targeted benefits.
-Among the currently available housing subsidies, CSOK (családok otthonteremtési kedvezménye, family housing benefit), a direct, nonrefundable monetary subsidy for families with children, and its newer form, rural CSOK are still the most common.
+Among the currently available housing subsidies, the family housing benefit (családok otthonteremtési kedvezménye, CSOK for short), a direct, nonrefundable monetary subsidy for families with children, and its newer form, rural CSOK are still the most common.
 Although the conditions of access have been somewhat relaxed and the range of subsidies available has been extended, this instrument still excludes a significant proportion of people experiencing housing poverty, thus further deepening inequalities.
 Moreover, in Hungary today, housing related costs impose a disproportionate burden on the poorest households.